atsushieno/aap-core/docs/design/PLUGIN_MANAGER_APP.md

 Similarly, data sent to `AudioDeviceOutNode` will be stored within the node and is supposed to be written to the platform audio buffer, in the platform-specific format (`OboeAudioDeviceOut` does the task).
 The node itself does not directly writes out to `AudioDeviceOut` - it is the audio callback which is supposed to do the job.

-#### Ring Buffers

-Since `AudioDeviceIn` and `AudioDeviceOut` involves audio buffering and there might be need for buffering in case more than one audio-in callbacks happen while waiting for one audio-out callback and data may flush out, we store AAP audio inputs (converted from the platform audio inputs) into a ring buffer, for each device.

 #### Audio Recoring Permission

 One thing to note is that audio inputs needs to be explicitly enabled.
 In `PluginPlayer` case, it is triggered by `RECORD_AUDIO` permission checker - if it is permitted then `PluginPlayer.enableAudioRecorder()` is invoked, which in turn enables the Oboe input callback.